Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/export.md

-# Exporting Unity GameObjects to Alembic
+# Export Unity GameObjects to Alembic

 Using alembic to export objects out of Unity is useful when you want to bake data that is not key-frame animated.
 This allows you to get deterministic data that you can re-use in other Digital Content Creation Softwares (DCCs) or in Unity itself.